ciphermenial/ciphermenial.github.io/_posts/2021-11-17-install-tandoor-recipes-on-ubuntu.md

 python3.9 manage.py collectstatic
 ```

-Change ownership of the recipes directory and give appropriate access to the medaifiles directory.
+Change ownership of the recipes directory and give appropriate access to the mediafiles directory.

 ```bash
 chown -R recipes:www-data /srv/recipes